Direct Current and Induced Polarization (DC-IP)#

 currents = CurrentElectrode.create(workspace, vertices=vertices, parts=parts)

-At this stage the CurrentElectrode object has segments (cells) connecting all poles in series along line.
+At this stage, the CurrentElectrode object has segments (cells) connecting all poles in series along line.

 AB Cell ID#

 A key element of the DCIP survey objects is the ab_cell_id property.
-This ReferenceData contains the map referencing each cell of the CurrentElectrode object to a unique A-B source identifier with name.
+This ReferenceData contains the map referencing each cell of the CurrentElectrode object to a unique A-B source identifier with a name.

 currents.add_default_ab_cell_id()